Law1912/CS771/hw2/README.md

 # CS771A Machine Learning - Homework 2

-This repository contains the solutions and code implementation for Homework 2 of the CS771A Machine Learning course (Autumn 2023) at IIT Kanpur.
+This repository contains the solutions and code implementation for Homework 2 of the CS771A Machine Learning course (Odd Sem of 2023) at IIT Kanpur.
 The assignment covers topics such as Stochastic Gradient Descent (SGD) for K-means, ideal projection, PCA, latent variable models for supervised learning, and programming problems involving kernel ridge regression, K-means clustering, and dimensionality reduction with PCA and tSNE.

 ## Assignment Structure